Ernest Austin (murderer): Arrest and conviction

 On 10 June, two days after the murder, Austin was arrested by the police.
 It was discovered that Austin had an established criminal history in Victoria, starting from as early as 11 years old when he had been caught thieving and sent to the Neglected Children's Department.
 In late 1909, Austin had been convicted as Ernest Johnson for an assault with intent to rape, receiving a sentence of three years imprisonment, which was served in Melbourne Gaol and Pentridge Prison.
 The crime had been frighteningly similar to the murder of Mitchell, as the victim, a 12-year-old girl, had been dragged into a shed by an axe-wielding Austin who fled when she had screamed too loudly.

 The soles Austin had removed from his boots were later found and matched to footprints left near the body, and the same with the horseshoes from Austin's horse.
 Police determined that he had killed her before fleeing to the school's water tank where he had washed her blood from his hands and body (but also left more telltale footprints).

 Execution

 Austin was convicted of the rape and murder of Mitchell, and was executed by hanging in September at Boggo Road Gaol in Dutton Park, Brisbane, and buried in unconsecrated ground in South Brisbane Cemetery.
 Austin became the last convict to be executed at Boggo Road Gaol and the last in Queensland, when in 1922 it became the first state in Australia and the first government in the British Empire to abolish the death penalty.
-The ghost of Austin is said to haunt the Boggo Road Gaol, particularly at night during storms.
+The ghost of Austin is said to haunt the Boggo Road Gaol, particularly at night during storms, although the cell block where he was held no longer exists and he was never in the block claimed to be haunted by him.